Boierul/Boierul/README.md

           </br>
           `Technologies:`  Java, JavaFX, PostgreSQL
           </br>
-          `Description:`  Simple desktop app for a fictional company that allowed many employees to book a car for one of their customers, with the according data stored in database using socket server
+          `Description:`  Simple desktop app for a fictional company.
+The app is allowing company employees to book a car for one of their customer.
+Data stored in local database using web sockets.
           </br></br>
           <details>
                  <summary>Project Screenshots</summary>